Dyalog/link/docs/Usage/Setup.md

 `(⎕NS⍬).({}enableSALT⊣⎕CY'salt')`

 Note that this depends on the interpreter being able to find the salt workspace (`salt.dws`).
-You may need to provide a full path name to that file, if you don't have a standard installation
+You may need to provide a full path name to that file, if you don't have a standard installation.